renatoGarcia/icecream-cpp/README.md

 ### Configuration

 The `Icecream` class is internally implemented as a singleton.
-All the configuration changes will be done to an unique object, and shared across all the program and threads.
+All the configuration changes will be done to a unique object, and shared across all the program and threads.

 All configurations are done/viewed through accessor methods, using the `icecream::ic` object.
 To allow the method chaining idiom all the set methods return a reference of the